Brain And Spinal Injury

 Why seek legal action for a traumatic brain injury (tbi) or spinal cord injury?

+Approximately 1.5 million Americans per year sustain a brain and spinal injury, of those, 50,000 will die.
+Survivors can be affected the rest of their lives.
 If you or a loved one has suffered a TBI or a spinal cord injury due to someone’s neglect, a competent attorney can help you receive financial compensation to cover the numerous expenses involved.
 In addition to medical care, a survivor of these injuries often needs a combination of physical and neurological rehabilitation, as well as psychological counseling in order to deal with the many impairments that go hand-in-hand with a devastating injury.

 Financial compensation awarded in a court of law is aimed at covering these expenses: